-Prerequisite: Math 21 or 25 or 25B or 30A.
+Prerequisite: Math 21.
 Methods for solving ordinary differential equations are studied, together with physical and geometrical applications.
-Laplace transforms and an introduction to Fourier series are included.
+Laplace transforms and an introduction to Fourier Series are included.

 Math 22H.
 HONORS MATHEMATICS III.
 4 credits.

 Prerequisite: Math 21H.
 This is the fourth semester of an eight-semester program in Honors Mathematics.
 Subjects considered are vector analysis and linear algebra.